Workspace Settings

 Provider Configurations

-Provider configurations are the method by which you can authenticate against Terraform providers through Scalr.
+Provider configurations are the methods by which you can authenticate against Terraform and OpenTofu providers through Scalr.
 The configurations are stored in the Scalr account, shared with environments and/or workspaces, and automatically passed to the Terraform runs.

 The majority of times, a configuration is set by an admin for an environment and enabled as the default, which means that no further configuration is needed within a workspace.